tagspaces/documentation/docs/ui/userinterface.md

   />

 - **(1) File Name** - Shows the complete name of the file together with its extension.
 Clicking the **RENAME** button or just on the file name (1) will allow you to change the name of the file.
 - **(2) Tags** - Show the tags added to the file.
-Clicking on this area will open a dropdown where you can choose additional tags which will be assigned to this file.
+Clicking on this area will open a dropdown, where you can choose additional tags which can be assigned to this file.
 You can also drop tags from the tag library or other files or folders here.
-- **(3) Map with geo-tag** - if the files has attached geo-tag, a map will displayed showing the exact location of the geo tag.
+- **(3) Map with geo-tag** - if the file has attached geo-tag, a map will displayed showing the exact location of the geo tag.
 The used map is configurable in the [settings](/ui/settings/#advanced) of the app.
 - **(4) Description** <ProFeature /> - Shows the description assigned to the current file.
 Clicking on the **EDIT** will turn the description area in a edit box, where you can adjust the description of this file.
 Plain text and Markdown formats are supported.
 - **(5) Date Modified** - Shows the date and the time when the file was last modified.
 - **(6) Size** - Shows the size of the current file.